 Plastic bags are generally made from derivatives of fossil fuels like natural gas and petroleum products.
 A 2015 Worldwatch Institute report notes that 4% of the petroleum resources of the world are used as raw materials and another 4% as energy to produce it.

-Nearly 12 million barrels of oil are needed each year to manufacture the annual supply of plastic bags in the U.S. writes Rensselaer County.
+Nearly 12 million barrels of oil are needed each year to manufacture the annual supply of plastic bags in the U.S. writes Center for Biological Diversity.
 Since very few plastic bags are recycled, it is necessary to produce new plastic all the time.
 This is a huge drain on a non-renewable resource that needs millions of years to form.
 At this rate of use, the stocks of petroleum available will soon run out, impacting many industries and aspects of lives that depend on petroleum.

 Manufacture Is Polluting